 Option: Day 3 Toledo

-On the journey from Madrid to the South, it’s worth making a stopover in the small town of Toledo, which is just 65 km outside of Madrid.
-Here you can perfectly discover antique Spain by strolling through the beautiful center, which is full of historic buildings.
+On the journey from Madrid to the South, it’s worth stopping in the small town of Toledo, just 65 km outside Madrid.
+Here, you can ideally discover antique Spain by strolling through the beautiful center full of historic buildings.

-The city’s buildings display influences from Christian, Muslim, and Jewish culture, making this UNESCO World Heritage Site very special.
-No surprise this little town is such a popular day trip from Madrid.
+The city’s buildings display Christian, Muslim, and Jewish cultural influences, making this UNESCO World Heritage Site very special.
+Unsurprisingly, this little town is such a popular day trip from Madrid.

 Things you shouldn’t miss in Toledo